-Power electronics is the key component to ensure efficient and sustainable electric production and consumption.
-It is used in order to adjust renewable energy sources like wind and solar to the grid frequency as well as to supply the right frequency for the speed control of a drive train.
-It is used for LED headlamps, electric cars, wind energy power plant, gas turbine power plants...
+Power electronics are the key component ensuring efficient and sustainable electric production and consumption.
+They are used to adjust renewable energy sources like wind power stations and photovoltaics to the grid frequency or to set the inverter frequency for the speed control of a drive train.

-In order to dissipate the produced heat losses, the power modules are generally installed on common heatsinks.
-Passive heatsinks are designed to function without fan: the free convection flow will evacuate the heat.
-Aktive heat sinks have an electric driven fan and the cooling takes place by forced convection.
+To dissipate the produced heat losses, the power modules are generally installed on common heatsinks.
+A conducting base plate can be placed between the modules and the heat sink in order to spread the heat transversally.
+Passive heatsinks are designed to function without a fan: the free convection flow will evacuate the heat.
+Active heat sinks have an electric-driven fan, and the cooling takes place by forced convection.
 Heat sinks are usually made of aluminum and have a very low thermal resistance.
-If heat sinks are not enough, the heat can be moved away by a water cooling system or even heat pipes.
+If heat sinks are not enough, the heat can be removed by a water-cooling system or even heat pipes.
 All these cooling methods can be well calculated with 3D CFD.

 Streamlines through the heat sink of an IGBT power module